 Here's everything we have heard so far about the next iPad models.

-2 November 2020: Another Apple Event is on the way, but it looks like it's for the Mac
+10 November 2020: Another Apple Event, but it was for the Mac

 15 September 2020: Apple refreshes some iPads